Eliza Orlins

-Eliza Orlins (born December 25, 1982) is an American public defender.
+Eliza Orlins (born December 25, 1982) is an American reality television contestant and public defender.
 She is best known for her appearances on Survivor and The Amazing Race.
 Orlins is also a public defender with The Legal Aid Society.
 In 2020, she announced her candidacy for the 2021 New York County District Attorney election; she finished 7th in the Democratic primary.

 Early life

 Orlins was born in New York City, and grew up between New York and China.
 She attended Hong Kong International School while in Hong Kong, and Sidwell Friends School after returning to the United States.
 Orlins graduated summa cum laude from Syracuse University (2005), and cum laude from Fordham University School of Law (2008).
 She is Jewish, and her grandmother escaped Nazi persecution by fleeing Paris during World War II.

 Eliza's father, Stephen Orlins, has served as the president of the National Committee on United States–China Relations since 2005.
 Eliza's mother, Washington, D.C.–based writer Susan Orlins, appeared on the 11th episode of Survivor: Vanuatu as part of the loved ones visit challenge, which Eliza won.
 Eliza has two younger sisters, Sabrina and Emily, the former of whom was adopted from Beijing.